12 Nutrient Transfer During Pregnancy

 Vitamin D deficiency or suboptimal status does not affect all women.
 Low vitamin D status is more pronounced in winter for all women, especially in Northern latitudes.
 Other groups at risk are women who cover their skin for religious reasons, have a dark skin, or are obese.

 Americans have a sufficient intake of vitamin A, but high intake of vitamin A—not carotenoids—during the pregnancy is teratogenic and will lead to issues with neurological development of the fetus.
-Sources of high vitamin A intake are accutane treatment for acne, multivitamins (prenatal vitamins only contain carotenoids, no retinoids), and liver consumption.
+Sources of high vitamin A intake are Accutane treatment for acne, multivitamins (prenatal vitamins only contain carotenoids, no retinoids), and liver consumption.

 Most Americans do not eat liver on a regular basis.
-If health care professionals work with ethnic minorities this needs to be kept in mind since many cultures see liver as a healthy, nutrient-rich food.
+If health care professionals work with ethnic minorities, this needs to be kept in mind since many cultures see liver as a healthy, nutrient-rich food.

-Finally, Does a Mother Need to Eat For Two?
+Finally, Does a Mother Need to Eat for Two?

-During the second semester the fetus and the placenta start growing rapidly.
+During the second semester, the fetus and the placenta start growing rapidly.
 The question is now how much energy and nutrients does this growth require?

-Overall the extra need for energy is small.
+Overall, the extra need for energy is small.
 No mother needs to eat for two.

-The second question is if pregnant women have a disproportionally high need for micronutrients.
-If you look at the two graphs below you will see that only a few micronutrients need special attention.
+The second question is whether pregnant women have a disproportionately high need for micronutrients.

-The two graphs below show you the recommended additional nutrient requirements for the third trimester in percent.
-The blue line is the additionally recommended energy.
-The 452 kcal would be roughly a 23 % increase if the woman ate 2000 kcal before pregnancy.
+If you look at the two graphs below, you will see that only a few micronutrients need special attention.
+Recommended additional nutrient requirements for the third trimester are given by percent; the blue line shows recommended energy intake.
+The 452 kcal would be roughly a 23% increase if the woman ate 2000 kcal before pregnancy.

 American women have more than sufficient vitamin B6 intake, predominantly from protein foods, that covers this additional need easily.
 Folate, as you already learned, should be supplemented.
 Iodine can be supplied by iodized salt intake.
 The only true problem nutrient is iron.
-In the US pregnant women are prescribed pre-natal vitamins that contain iron and folate.
+In the US, pregnant women are prescribed prenatal vitamins that contain iron and folate.

 Editor: Gabi Ziegler